To succeed online in the long term you need to have a high quality website.

 It is expected for a good product to have good reviews, Facebook likes and Tweets.
 Before you make a decision to buy or not, you may examine these social factors as well.

-Likewise, It is also expected for a good website to be socially accepted and recognised i.e. have Facebook followers, RSS subscribers etc.
+Likewise, It is also expected for a good website to be socially accepted and recognized i.e. have Facebook followers, RSS subscribers etc.

 Taking into account the above characteristics of a high quality website, how do these translate in practice?